Anupam1223/codolytics/README.md

 # BACKEND SETUP LOCALLY
-1. git clone clone_url(ssh is preferred)
+1. git clone --recursive git@gitlab.com:codolytics/api-codolytics.git
+    Check if gitdataminer package exist in our main app folder(dashboard/app/app).
+If it does not have source code inside it then run `git submodule update --init --recursive`

+2. Ask developer for env file which should be place adjacent to backend folder i.e just where the docker-compose.yml file is.

-2. Start the stack with Docker Compose:
+3. Start the stack with Docker Compose:
     ```python
     docker-compose up -d
     ```
-3. Now you can open your browser and interact with these URLs:
+4. Now you can open your browser and interact with these URLs:

     #### Backend API - http://localhost:8888/graphql/